-Star power set to celebrate Mac Miller's life
+Stars set to celebrate Mac Miller's life at tribute concert tonight

 Miller, who was born Malcolm McCormick, died September 7 at age 26.

 The concert will benefit and honor the launch of the Mac Miller Circles Fund, which will be managed by his estate, along with his family, a board of advisers and 4 Strikes management.
+It will be live streamed for fans on Miller's Facebook page.

-His mother, Karen Meyers, shared the event's artwork Thursday on her Instagram account.
+Miller's mother, Karen Meyers, has shared the event's artwork on her Instagram account.

 "Thank you to all the artists, friends and partners for helping to bring this all to fruition .. in honor of wonderful Malcolm .. who is in all of our hearts," she wrote in the caption.